datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 - `appToken:` It can be used as an api token Key to interact with APIs but we won't use it in the workshop today.

-To know more about roles of each token you can have a look to [this video.](https://www.youtube.com/watch?v=nRqu44W-bMU)
+To know more about roles, tokens, etc. you can lok at [this video.](https://www.youtube.com/watch?v=TUTCLsBuUd4)

 **Note: Make sure you don't close the window accidentally or otherwise - if you close this window before you copy the values, the application token is lost forever.
 They won't be available later for security reasons.
 You'll have to create a new application token**